Dr. Marku's picks

 Crisis Response Network - Call here for psychiaitric emergencies particularly when anyone is in danger due to psychiatric symptoms, for instance uncontrolable suicidal or violent thoughts.

 Warm Line - Staffed by others who have recovered from mental illness, this line can be called at any time for support and someone to talk to.

-Quackwatch - A great side to find out of the "miracle cure" is actually miraculous
+Quackwatch - A great site to find out if the "miracle cure" is actually miraculous

 Cochrane Database - Wonderful analyses of clinical evidence